froukje/datamapu/content/posts/classical_ml/decision_trees.md

 **Reduction in Variance**

-In this method the *variance* of
+In this method the *variance*

 $$\sigma^2_i = \frac{1}{n_i}\sum_{j=1}^{n_i}(x_j-\bar{x})^2$$

 is used to determine the split.
-In the above formular $i$ represents the subset $D_i$ with size $n_i$.
+In the above formular $D_i$ represents the subset with size $n_i$.
 The lower the variance the purer the node.
-If a node only contains samples of one class the variance is zero.
+If a node only contains samples of the same value the variance is zero.
 That is in this case, we seek a low variance to find a good split.

 Follow these steps to split a Decision Tree based on the reduction of variance.